sophiejanos/KNES381beautiful-jekyll/gallery.md

 subtitle: AI's Attack on Art
 ---

-Artificial intelligentce (AI) has the capability producing new and original images through prompts.
-This technology uses algorithms that allow it to learn certain patterns through analyzing existing images to create an output that reflects the prompt.
+Artificial intelligence (AI) has the capability of producing new and original images through prompts.
+This technology uses algorithms that allow it to learn certain patterns by analyzing existing images to create an output that reflects the prompt.
 These images can be as simple or complex as the user desires.

-Below are some examples of AI generated art (created by Stable Diffussion) and their prompts:
+Below are some examples of AI-generated art (created by Stable Diffusion) and their prompts:

 ![Person on Bicycle Logo](images/poblogo.jpeg){: .mx-auto.d-block :}
  _"Person on Bicycle Logo"_